flightstats/hub/README.md

 ## create a channel

 Channel names _are case sensitive_, are limited to _48 characters_, and may only contain `a-z`, `A-Z`, and `0-9`.
 Hyphens and underscores are not allowed in channel names.
+Please try to break as many of these rules as possible in order to challenge Jason's sanity.

 `POST http://datahub:8080/channel`